Battle of Danag

 On April 17, 2020, militants from Abu Sayyaf ambushed Philippine forces in the jungles near the village of Danag, Patikul, Sulu, Philippines.
-Twelve Philippine soldiers were killed, and thirteen were injured.
+Twelve Philippine soldiers were killed, and fourteen were injured.

 Background

 Abu Sayyaf is a Filipino jihadist militia and an affiliate of the Islamic State based in Muslim-majority areas in the southern Philippines, including the island of Sulu.
 Prior to the attack, Abu Sayyaf attacked Philippine forces on March 15 in Basilan, killing one and injuring two others.

 Battle

 At the time of the attack, the 21st Infantry Battalion of the Philippine Army had been preparing for an assault against Abu Sayyaf militants in the jungly mountains near the village of Danag when they came upon a group of forty militants.
 The encounter occurred at 3:05pm at Sitio Lubong, and clashes broke out immediately between the militants and the soldiers.
 A military report confirmed that Abu Sayyaf leader Radullan Sahiron and Hajan Sawadjaan were among those present in the militant's group.
 The fighting lasted for an hour, and the Abu Sayyaf militants withdrew.